 With Stonly, you can create Help Centers and Knowledge Bases that are much more engaging compared to the traditional ones.

-Stonly onboarding offers step-by-step instructional guides that you can add images inside to better illustrate your topic, and the content of these step guides can be optimized based on end-user segment and preferences.
+Stonly onboarding offers step-by-step instructional guides that you can add images inside to illustrate your topic better, and the content of these step guides can be optimized based on end-user segments and preferences.